 EXAMPLE: "Will I ever see these prices for these products again?
 The answer: No, these special prices are online exclusive and limited-time only, and will never be seen again.
 Click here to take advantage of this offer now.

 This is the last day of the Black Friday sale, so you'll want to push scarcity in this email, e.g. only a few hours left, last time you'll see this sale, once-in-a-lifetime offer, etc.

-If you're a small business owner in need of a full-service team to help you grow your business using strategies like this, please schedule a free strategic consult with one of our Client Success Managers and we'll uncover your opportunities for growth and success.
-Click here to schedule your free consult.
+And if you need a strategic partner who can help you grow your business with marketing designed for scale, please schedule a free strategic consult with one of our Client Success Managers and we'll uncover your opportunities for growth and success.